e-lab/crawl-dataset/imageNet/tools/README.md

 createStatic.py will iter directories and create statics of images

-filterCorruptedImg.py will delete corrupted files
+filterCorruptedImg.py will delete corrupted files, This is only for one-depth file appliable